illinoistech-itm/jhajek/itmd-521/JupyterHub/hub-tutorial.md

 !['create-notebook'](./images/create-notebook.png)

 This will create a new notebook in the ***current directory***.
-If you want to create a new notebook in specific directory, navigate to that folder and then click on python icon under notbook section as shown above.
+If you want to create a new notebook in specific directory, navigate to that folder and then click on python icon under notebook section as shown above.

 ### Running programs